rolandjlevy/js-sliders-game/notes.md

 ### Improvements

-- improve sequence of winning - layout and styling
-- sort out position and width of leaderboard when score is added
+- fix sorting when score is added to leader board
-- create new game in addScoreButton click, line 69

 ### Done
 - change everything to oop